-We will be using the Zoom meeting platform for these classes.
+We use Zoom for these classes.
 It’s free and easy (but you may have to download the app) all you have to do is click on the relevant hyperlink above and follow the instructions to join the class.
 Make sure you join with Audio and Camera or you won’t hear me!
 Once the class starts I will mute you all, and if you wish to turn off your camera at this point it’s up to you.
 But it is nice for me to see you and be able to offer modifications or adjustments if you need help.

 Please set up your device with the camera pointing at you: a laptop or tablet/iPad is ideal but a smartphone will suffice if that’s all you have.
-Make sure you have a fully charged battery if you’re not connected to the mains.
 If possible have the majority of your body and mat in view, both when lying and sitting down (so adjust your camera so that the full length and width of your ‘mat’ is visible and you should be fine).

 As much as possible please test out your software and connection before joining.
 Due to recent security and data changes to Zoom, you may be asked for a Password when entering a class: password is BREATHE.

-Please join 10 minutes before the class starts to ensure you can do this smoothly.
+Please let me know in advance of the class if you have any injuries or health conditions I may need to know about.
+I recommend you join 5 minutes before the class starts to ensure you can connect smoothly.
 Once the class starts I may not be able to admit you as I will be teaching!